-- o Peer to peer support - Sourcing classroom resources - Selecting and using a range of appropriate tools - Developing thinking and problem solving skills. - Resources are available in all classrooms and equipment can be easily accessed by all to aid independence.
-These include: - Word mats - Hundred squares/number lines - Maths resources - o Pencil grips, where appropriate - Word Banks. - Residential trips from Year 1 to Year 6 challenge and encourage the development of age-appropriate self-help skills. - Interactive displays to encourage Growth Mindset, including learning lines. - Teachers and Teaching Assistants will encourage independence through prompting, questioning and positive rolemodelling as well as during feedback and marking. - Where possible, pupils will be given additional time to achieve independently.
+• Resources are available in all classrooms and

+equipment can be easily accessed by all to

-- needed to aid independence.
+aid independence.
+These include:

-- Teaching Assistants in the classroom facilitate independence.

-- Peer support is encouraged in our mixed age classes which creates opportunities for positive role-modelling and peer mentoring.

-- Pupils may have personalised equipment to help them to learn including:
+- Word mats

+- Hundred squares/number lines

+- Maths resources

+- Pencil grips, where appropriate

+- Word Banks.

+- Residential trips from Year 1 to Year 6

+challenge and encourage the development

+of age-appropriate self-help skills.

+- Interactive displays to encourage Growth Mindset, including learning lines.

+- Teachers and Teaching Assistants will encourage independence through prompting, questioning and positive rolemodelling as well as during feedback and marking.

+- Where possible, pupils will be given additional time to achieve independently.

 - overlays

 - laptops

 - o word maps.

 - Coloured exercise books

 - Project X

 - o Clicker 7

 - Our pupils have access to:

 - Differentiated resources

 - Visual timetables

 - Sensory breaks.